reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Apache Camel ships a Spring Boot Starter module `camel-spring-boot-starter` that allows you to develop Spring Boot applications using starters.

-To use the starter, add the following to your spring boot pom.xml file:
+To use the starter, add the following to your spring boot pom.xml file :

 <dependency>